austinseraphin/motion-accessibility/README.md

 => nil
 ```

 By the way, `a11y` stands for `accessibility`, because it has a, then 11 letters, then y.
-Hence, you can use `inspect_a11y` as a shortcut.
-You can also use this abreviation when referring to the Accessibility class, for instance `A11y::Element`.
+Hence, you can use `A11y.inspect` as a shortcut.

 ### Automated Accessibility Testing

 Below  you will find detailed documentation about all of the accessibility protocols.
 Don’t feel overwhelmed.
-The accessibility testing features will tell you exactly what you have to do.
-The accessibility inspector integrates all of these features.
+The accessibility inspector will tell you exactly what you have to do.
 Let’s start by creating an unlabeled button, the bane of all VOiceOver users.

 ```
 (main)> button=UIButton.new
 => #<UIButton:0xd7831a0>
-(main)> button.inspect_a11y
+(main)> A11y.inspect button
 #<UIButton:0xd7831a0>
 Accessibility label: nil
 Accessibility hint: nil